 UNHCR launches special appeal for refugees in Africa

-GENEVA, July 11 (UNHCR) - The UN refugee agency said today it planned to launch a special appeal for funds to cover unforeseen needs in seven different African countries, none of which has received much international attention.
+GENEVA - As the African Union Summit continues in Mozambique, the UN refugee agency said today it planned to launch a special appeal covering unforeseen needs in seven different African countries, none of which has received much international attention.

-UNHCR's 'All Africa Special Appeal', totalling just over US$ 14 million, is designed to address a number of new situations involving the displacement or relocation of more than 100,000 people.
-All these situations have developed since the beginning of the year and are therefore not covered by the agency's current annual budget for Africa.
+UNHCR's 'All Africa Special Appeal', totalling just over US$ 14 million, is designed to address a number of new situations involving the displacement of more than 100,000 people.
+All these have developed since the beginning of the year and were therefore not covered by the agency's regular budget.

-UN High Commissioner for Refugees, Ruud Lubbers, has introduced the appeal at the African Union Summit currently under way in the Mozambique capital, Maputo.
-The appeal will be formally presented to donors next week in Geneva.
+UN High Commissioner for Refugees, Ruud Lubbers, has introduced the appeal at the 10 - 12 July African Union Summit in the Mozambique capital, Maputo, and it will be formally presented to donors next week in Geneva.